ibm-cloud-docs/containers/storage-file-vpc-apps.md

 The {{site.data.keyword.filestorage_vpc_short}} cluster add-on supports expansion in both online and offline modes.
 However, expansion is only possible within the given [size and IOPs range of the {{site.data.keyword.filestorage_vpc_short}} profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).
 {: note}

+New storage classes were introduced with version 2.0.
+Volume expansion does not work for shares that use the storage classes from earlier versions of the add-on.
+{: note}

+### Before you begin
+{: #before-vpc-file-expansion}

+* To use volume expansion, make sure you [update your add-on to at least version 2.0](/docs/containers?topic=containers-storage-file-vpc-managing).

+* Make sure your app is using one of the [latest storage classes](/docs/containers?topic=containers-storage-file-vpc-sc-ref).

-1. Begin by deploying the [quick start example PVC and Deployment](#vpc-add-file-dynamic).
+* If you don't have a running app, begin by deploying the [quick start example PVC and Deployment](#vpc-add-file-dynamic).

+### Expanding a mounted volume
+{: #vpc-file-volume-expansion}

 1. After your PVC is mounted by an app pod, you can expand your volume by editing the value of the `spec.resources.requests.storage` field in your PVC.
 To expand your volume, edit your PVC and increase the value in the `spec.resources.requests.storage` field.